nixcloud/logone/README.md

 # motivation

-this rust project implements a rust client to the `nix build --log-format internal-json` protocol.
+this rust project 'logone' implements a rust program and crate library to consume the nix output produced by:

+    `nix build --log-format internal-json`

-it is also an attempt to make nix logging less verbose and more readable by humans by doing this:
+it is also an attempt to make nix logging less verbose / nosiy

 * when building several drv(s) in parallel, it accumulate the individual logs and only outputs them when there is an error
 * it prevents the print of the nix error summary where you have the error twice in the output but with the hideous indentation